Colorado Springs Child Support Lawyer

 - Health insurance costs

-When you are ready to discuss your family case with trusted child support lawyers in Colorado Springs, contact us to schedule a free consultation.
+When you are ready to discuss your family case with trusted child support lawyers in Colorado Springs, contact us online or call (719) 212-4227 to schedule a free consultation.

-How Long Can You Go Without Paying Child Support in Colorado?
+How Long Do Child Support Payments Last in Colorado?

 Child support payments should extend until a child turns 19 years old in Colorado.